 Disclaimer: This article’s presentation is bound to a context within which others’ incorrect ideas pose no immediate danger to themselves or those around them.

 An example of that notion, is the information that watering a potted plant is a required act.
 Most people have some sort of general understanding of that knowledge.
 Further learning yields information on how much water to pour, how often one should water the plant, and what time of the day they should water it.
 The information of potted plants needing to be watered is therefore shifted and streamlined by further information on how much and how often it should be watered.

-You’ll meet others who present ideas which are damaged by either time or ignorance, and haven’t been streamlined with more knowledge.
+You’ll meet people who present ideas which are damaged by either time or ignorance, and haven’t yet been streamlined with more knowledge.
 The act of identifying them to be incorrect inherently means that you’d know more about the topic at hand.
 Prior to not thinking twice about submitting a correction to their thoughts, this article hopes to provide some reasons for why you should perhaps allow their incorrect ideas to live for just a while.

 The Race Toward Specifics Can Be Demotivating